nursix/drkcm/docs/source/reference/services/s3db.rst

    :param str component: component alias
    :param str method: name of the method (to use in URLs)
    :param action: function or other callable to invoke for this method,
-                  receives the S3Request instance and controller keyword parameters as arguments
+                  receives the CRUDRequest instance and controller keyword parameters as arguments

 .. code-block:: python